Paikugon/Information-Security/README.md

 This is my personal project for "Information Security" subject at university.

-This project only focuses on some simple encryption techniques I've only had them process undercase English letters (no spaces, either), so the encryption process will ignore excessive letters.
+This project only focuses on some simple encryption techniques

+I've only had them process undercase English letters, so the processes will ignore other characters.
 Do keep that in mind when you test them

  ## How to use:
 - xxx.java files in src folder contains the encryption and decryption processes